Loricaria piracicabae

-Loricaria piracicabae is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Piracicaba River basin in Brazil, for which it is named.
-The species reaches 17 cm in standard length and is believed to be a facultative air-breather.
+Loricaria piracicabae is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Brazil where it occurs in the basin of the Tietê River and the upper basin of the Paraná River in the state of Sao Paulo.
+This species reaches a standard length of 17 cm and is believed to be a facultative air-breather.